CalCOFI/rCRUX/README.md

 ```

-You can test your nt blast database using the following command:
+You can test your nt blast database using the following command into terminal:

 ```
 blastdbcmd -db '/my/directory/ncbi_nt/nt' -dbtype nucl -entry MN937193.1 -range 499-633